Natural Sources of Mercury: volcanoes, some stone

-Digestive effects: mercury acts as an antibacterial and has been used in some medicines (vaccines, eye drops, etc. as a preservative).
+Mercury acts as an antibacterial and has been used in some medicines (vaccines, eye drops, etc. as a preservative).
 Mercury could be an important cause of bowel yeast or parasite overgrowth due to killing off beneficial bacteria which normally repel parasites and aid in digestion.
 Yeast overgrowth with its attendant symptoms of fatigue, sweets cravings and vaginal infections is often traced to the antibiotic effect of dental mercury.
 Suspect this as a root cause when yeast is a continuing problem in spite of repeated treatment.
 The symptom (yeast overgrowth) will not likely go away until the root cause (mercury) is dealt with.
 The effect of dental mercury on normal gut flora is well documented.

-Thyroid problems: such as low body temperature often improve when mercury-containing amalgams are removed.
+Such as low body temperature often improve when mercury-containing amalgams are removed.
 Normal body temperature is about 98.6 F orally.
 Those with a temperature range of 96.2 to 97.6 degrees are often considered to have hypothyroid (low thyroid function).
 It has been observed that their temperature can rise to 98.2 in as little as one day after amalgam removal and to 98.6 soon afterward.
 It is plausible that a low body temperature, which can be a sign of low thyroid function, is another symptom caused by mercury.
 Of course it would be far better to correct the cause of the apparent thyroid malfunction by removing the fillings or other cause responsible for the low body temperature, rather than prescribing thyroid hormone.

-Brain and Learning: Birth defects involving the brain and learning ability can be caused by mercury, as the metal can passes through both the placental barrier into the fetus and the blood-brain barrier.
+Birth defects involving the brain and learning ability can be caused by mercury, as the metal can passes through both the placental barrier into the fetus and the blood-brain barrier.
 There is a sheep study documenting that the fetus actually accumulates and concentrates mercury from the mother!

 Accumulation in the brain leads to mental and nervous system effects such as brain fog, depression, vision difficulties, and others as listed above.
 Mental effects are among the most common due to mercury’s strong affinity for the brain.
 Mercury inhibits the effects of certain neurotransmitters: